REOPENING FLORIDA FAQS

 - Entertainment businesses (movie theaters, auditoriums, bowling alleys, etc.) may operate at 50% capacity

-- Personal services (tattoo parlors, massages, acupuncture, etc.) may reopen
+- Personal services (tattoo parlors, massages, acupuncture, etc.) may operate with precautions

-- FL EO 20-69 allowing local governments to conduct virtual meetings is extended to June 30.
+- FL EO 20-179 extends FL EO 20-69 allowing local governments to conduct virtual public meetings until September 1.

-- FL EO’s 20-80 and 20-82 directing persons entering Florida for NY, NJ, and CT to self-isolate for 14 days has been extended for the duration of this order.
+- Rescinds Florida Executive Order’s 20-80 and 20-82 directing persons entering Florida for NY, NJ, and CT to self-isolate for 14 days.

 What other developments have occurred related to reopening?

-- Organized youth activities (sports leagues, camps, etc.) are allowed to resume under a modification to phase 1, prior to phase 2 being released.
+- Florida Executive Order 20-131 allows organized youth activities (sports leagues, camps, etc.) are allowed to resume under a modification to phase 1, prior to phase 2 being released.

 - Gyms, fitness centers (at 50% capacity), salons and barbershops were all allowed to reopen as a modification to phase 1, prior to phase 2 being released.